apache/pulsar-site/docs/concepts-clients.md

 Before an application creates a producer/consumer, the Pulsar client library needs to initiate a setup phase including two steps:

 1. The client attempts to determine the owner of the topic by sending an HTTP lookup request to the broker.
 The request could reach one of the active brokers which, by looking at the (cached) zookeeper metadata knows who is serving the topic or, in case nobody is serving it, tries to assign it to the least loaded broker.
-1. Once the client library has the broker address, it creates a TCP connection (or reuses an existing connection from the pool) and authenticates it.
+2. Once the client library has the broker address, it creates a TCP connection (or reuses an existing connection from the pool) and authenticates it.
 Within this connection, the client and broker exchange binary commands from a custom protocol.
 At this point, the client sends a command to create producer/consumer to the broker, which will comply after having validated the authorization policy.

 Whenever the TCP connection breaks, the client immediately re-initiates this setup phase and keeps trying with exponential backoff to re-establish the producer or consumer until the operation succeeds.

-## Producers
+## Producer

 A producer is a process that attaches to a topic and publishes messages to a Pulsar [broker](reference-terminology.md#broker).
 The Pulsar broker processes the messages.

-### Send modes
+### Send mode

 Producers send messages to brokers synchronously (sync) or asynchronously (async).